 back on track

-The Back on Track initiative is a partnership between 90% by 2020, United Way of Anchorage, Covenant House and the Anchorage School District that allows homeless and at-risk youth to attend classes they need to get their high school diploma.
+The Back on Track initiative is a partnership between 90% by 2020, United Way of Anchorage, Covenant House and the Anchorage School District that allows homeless and at-risk youth to earn credits they need to get their high school diploma.
 United Way of Anchorage was awarded $750,000 over 2 years through the AT&T Aspire Grant to support this initiative.
 United Way of Anchorage contributed over $57,000 and BP contributed $30,000 to hire teachers for the initiative, supporting our youth in achieving high school graduation in Year 1 of the program.

 Harold “Hammer” O’Dimon grew up in the village of Kokhanok on the shores of Iliamna lake.
 He moved to Anchorage 6 years ago and was on track to continue his education at Dimond High School.
 Tragically, both of Harold’s parents passed away before he entered high school.
 He found it hard to focus on school and fell behind.
 His sister recommended that he start taking the evening class at North Start Elementary through the Back on Track program for extra help.
 Then during his senior year, Harold transferred to the AVAIL Aspire evening program at Covenant House where he was able to make up his missing credits and graduate on time with his peers.
 Harold enjoyed how fast he could complete credits in the program and appreciated all the one-on-one help he received.
 And the flexible schedule allowed him to finish the credits on his timetable.